Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Validation

-We categorize communication into five types: point-to-point (P2P), AllReduce, All2All, AllGather, and ReduceScatter.
+We validate both the compute and communication components of \sys, as well as the end-to-end runtime.

-\textbf{Operator Counts.} From \autoref{tab:key_operations_comparison}, we observe that the total number of communication operators show a $97.1\%$ match, on average between measured and synthesized. \sys is likely to generate slightly higher operators in some configurations.
-After inspection, we found most of them are caused by communication fusion, where the real system might bind two communications of the same type together in order to reduce the initialization cost.
-In the communication volume validation (next), we will see that the mismatch is gone, because fusion does not affect the communication volume, as well as the overall runtime.
+\textbf{Compute Time Accuracy.} We estimate operator runtime using a hybrid model that combines benchmark-derived lookup tables with a calibrated roofline model, prioritizing trace-based lookups for observed operators and falling back to a coefficient-calibrated roofline model otherwise.
+As shown in \autoref{tab:op_timing_comparison}, timing error across workloads ranges from $0.3\%$ to $15.0\%$, averaging $4.25\%$.

-\textbf{Communication Volume.} \autoref{tab:comm_breakdown_merged} compares the communication volume that happens on each type.
-Because CUDA implements the \textit{AllToAll} by decomposing into \textit{Sends} and \textit{Receives}, and Kineto trace only records the communication volume for decomposed ones, in the table, we also decompose \sys \textit{AllToAll} for better alignment.
-The results show a strong alignment between the real-world traces and STAGE-synthesized workloads in terms of communication volumes, which is necessary for modeling the distributed behavior.
+\textbf{Communication Volume Accuracy.} \autoref{tab:comm_breakdown_merged} compares the communication volume for each operator type.
+NCCL implements \textit{AllToAll} by decomposing it into multiple \textit{Send} and \textit{Recv} operations, and Kineto records volume only for these decomposed primitives.
+To ensure a fair comparison, we similarly decompose \sys’s \textit{AllToAll} volume in the table.
+The resulting breakdown shows a strong match between real-system traces and \sys-generated workloads, indicating that \sys captures the communication volume accurately enough to model distributed behavior.